NFL Power Rankings Week 16: Updated Standings, Predictions Before MNF

 Foles threw one pick on 270 passing yards, letting running back Wendell Smallwood take care of the scoring with 48 rushing yards and a career-high two rushing touchdowns.
 Receiver Alshon Jeffery caught for a season-high 160 yards, but couldn't find the end zone.

-Los Angeles boasted impressive numbers despite the loss, with Jared Goff throwing 339 yards and two interceptions; Todd Gurley running for 48 yards and two touchdowns while also catching for 76 yards; and the Rams receiving corps totaling 339 yards on the game compared to Philadelphia’s 270.
+Los Angeles boasted impressive numbers despite the loss, with Jared Goff throwing 339 yards and two interceptions; Todd Gurley running for 48 yards and two touchdowns while also posting 76 receiving yards.
+The Rams receiving corps totaled 339 yards in the game compared to Philadelphia's 270.

-What cost the Rams the game were errors such as two interceptions, a fumble and Goff’s inability to find the end zone.
-Despite this, the young quarterback has proven himself throughout the season by putting up monster numbers – 4,273 passing yards and 27 passing touchdowns.
+What cost the Rams the game were errors such as Goff's two interceptions, a fumble and Goff's inability to find the end zone.
+Despite this, the young quarterback has proven himself throughout the season by putting up monster numbers—4,273 passing yards and 27 passing touchdowns.

-While Philadelphia’s Foles did help the team beat the Patriots in the Super Bowl last season, and was able to upset the Rams last night, it is only his first game back with the team.
-One game does not prove Foles’ reliability, and he will have to prove himself to be a strong, consistent quarterback again this season.
+While Philadelphia's Foles did help the team beat the Patriots in the Super Bowl last season and was able to upset the Rams last night, it was his first game back as the starter since Week 2.
+He will have to prove himself to be a strong, consistent quarterback again to keep the Eagles in the hunt for a playoff spot.

 The Rams are going to finish off their season easily with games against the Cardinals and the 49ers, which should allow them to regain their confidence and snap a two-game losing streak.
-Similarly, the Colts and the Cowboys should finish off the regular season with two more wins and a 10-6 record.
+Similarly, the Colts and the Cowboys should finish off the regular season with two more wins and matching 10-6 records.
 Philadelphia will have a more difficult last two games against the Texans and the Redskins.